Jayne Mansfield: Stage appearances

 Between 1951 and 1953 she acted in The Slaves of Demon Rum, Ten Nights in a Barroom, Macbeth, and Anything Goes.
 Her performance in an October 1953 production of Arthur Miller's Death of a Salesman attracted Paramount Pictures to audition her.
 Lumet trained her for the audition.
 In 1955, she went to New York and appeared in the Broadway production of George Axelrod's comedy Will Success Spoil Rock Hunter?, also featuring Orson Bean and Walter Matthau.
 It was her first major stage performance, garnering her critical attention which was not always positive.
 She starred as Rita Marlowe (a wild, blonde Hollywood starlet à la Monroe) in the musical spoofing Hollywood in general and Marilyn Monroe in particular.
-Her wardrobe, namely a bath-towel, caused a sensation.
+Her wardrobe, a bath towel, caused a sensation.
 She received a Theatre World Award (Promising Personality) for her performance in 1956, as well as a Golden Globe Award (New Star of the year, Actress) in 1957.
 Brooks Atkinson of the New York Times described the "commendable abandon" of her scantily clad rendition of Rita Marlowe in the play as "a platinum-pated movie siren with the wavy contours of Marilyn Monroe".
 She performed in about 450 shows between 1955 and 1956.
-At the time, she was considered one of the biggest Broadway-to-Hollywood success stories.